This is a must read article that I came accross. Please take the time to read this.

 There is far more wickedness in all our hearts,

-than we know.
 We never can tell how far we might

 fall—if once placed in temptation.
 There is no degree